-A. Stock Numerical Limitation/Exercise Price Below the Public Offering Price -- The amended rule filing, like the original rule filing, would eliminate the 10% stock numerical limitation in current subparagraph (c)(6)(B)(xi) and the prohibition on the receipt as underwriting compensation of a warrant exerciseable below the public offering price.
-In making these proposals, NASD Regulation believed that the number of securities received by a member as underwriting compensation would be limited by the compensation guideline applicable to the offering.
+A. Stock Numerical Limitation -- The amended rule filing, like the original rule filing, would eliminate the 10% stock numerical limitation in current subparagraph (c)(6)(B)(xi).
+In making this change, NASD Regulation believed that the number of securities received by a member as underwriting compensation would be limited by the compensation guideline applicable to the offering.
 Commenters (NASAA, Ohio) pointed out that the compensation guidelines would not be effective in this regard.
-They noted, for example, that warrants with an exercise price of 165% of the public offering price do not have any compensation value18 and, consequently, an unlimited amount of warrants with such a high exercise price could be obtained as underwriting compensation.
+They noted, for example, that warrants with an exercise price of 165% of the public offering price do not have any compensation value19 and, consequently, an unlimited amount of warrants with such a high exercise price could be obtained as underwriting compensation.

 We believe that the low valuations that are assigned to warrants that have an exercise price in excess of 125% of the public offering price no longer accurately reflect the economic value of the warrants.
-We propose to amend subparagraph (e)(3) to require that all warrants have a minimum compensation value of .2% of the offering proceeds19 for each amount of securities that is up to 1% of the securities being offered to the public, excluding securities subject to the overallotment option.20 As a result of this amendment, the compensation guideline will limit the amount of securities that can be obtained through the exercise of any warrant.
+We propose to amend subparagraph (e)(3) to require that all warrants have a minimum compensation value of .2% of the offering proceeds20 for each amount of securities that is up to 1% of the securities being offered to the public, excluding securities subject to the overallotment option.21 As a

-18 The "warrant formula" for valuing warrants is in subparagraph (e)(3) of the amended Rule.
+19 The "warrant formula" for valuing warrants is in subparagraph (e)(3) of the amended Rule.